roxavinante/datasciencecoursera/Getting_and_Cleaning_Data_Project/CodeBook.md

 Each row contains, for a given subject and activity, 79 averaged signal measurements.

 **Identifiers**
-* subject - Subject identifier, integer, ranges from 1 to 30.
+* Subject - Subject identifier, integer, ranges from 1 to 30.
-* activity - Activity identifier, string with 6 possible values:
+* Activity - Activity identifier, string with 6 possible values:
   * WALKING: subject was walking
   * WALKING_UPSTAIRS: subject was walking upstairs
   * WALKING_DOWNSTAIRS: subject was walking downstairs